busemaja/prepping_app/README.md

 # Krisguiden

 ## Project status
-Please note that the entire project has been moved in its entirety from GitLab, and some files and links may be broken or not working due to this.
-This will be rectified as soon as I can!
+>Please note that the entire project has been moved in its entirety from GitLab, and some files and links may be broken or not working due to this.
+This will be rectified as soon as I have some free time.

 The project will be on a hiatus beginning in June 2025 due to studies, but I will try to keep it going during longer free periods.
 Since the aim of the course in which the project was born was to experience and learn about working in a project setting (like SCRUM for example), there are parts of the code base that is not really up to par (like the error handling) due to time running out.
 I do plan to fix this though.